ZainabKamel/NGS2-Project/README.md

-# The impact of un-trimming & trimming approaches on differential expression bias
+# The Impact of Un-trimming and Trimming Approaches on Differential Expression Bias

 # Abstract
 ```